Momentous Magnesium Glycinate

 Why Magnesium Matters for Sleep

-Approximately 48% of Americans are magnesium deficient based on dietary intake data.
+Approximately 48% of Americans do not meet dietary magnesium requirements based on NHANES intake data (Rosanoff A, Weaver CM, Rude RK.
+Nutr Rev. 2012;70(3):153–164. doi:10.1111/j.1753-4887.2011.00465.x).
 Magnesium is required for over 300 enzymatic reactions in the body, and several directly impact sleep:

-GABA activation: Magnesium binds to GABA receptors in the brain — the same receptors targeted by sleep medications like Ambien.
-GABA is the primary inhibitory neurotransmitter that quiets the nervous system.
+GABA activation: Magnesium modulates GABA-A receptor function — the same receptor class targeted by sleep medications like Ambien.
+GABA is the primary inhibitory neurotransmitter that quiets the nervous system (Möykkynen T et al. Neuroreport.
+2001;12(10):2175–2179. doi:10.1097/00001756-200107200-00026).

 Magnesium Forms: A Complete Guide